-- N Metropolitan began fluoride treatment of water at Mills and Skinner Filtration plants in 2007. - Turbidity is a measure of the cloudiness of the water.
+- While your drinking water meets the federal and state standard for arsenic, some of our sources do contain low levels of arsenic.
+The arsenic standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
+The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems. - Metropolitan began fluoride treatment of water at Mills and Skinner Filtration plants in 2007. - P Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 Secondary standards were based either on the treatment plant effluent or raw well water.

 The State allows EMWD to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Data presented is from sampling completed in 2020, unless otherwise indicated.
+Data presented is from sampling completed in 2021, unless otherwise indicated.
 Some of EMWD's data, though representative, are more than one year old.